jeong2624/DNA-methylation_project/README.md

 ### We used ChAMP R package for analyzing DNA methylation.

-we tried to do these step.
+we tried to do these step. (based on ChAMP R package tutorial code)
 * Preprocessing step
 * Quality control step
 * Differentially methylated analysis